Get 80% off your plan for your first 3 months*

 Australian Business Number requirement

-Before you can register a business name, you need to have an Australian Business Number (ABN) or have an ABN application in progress.
-The ABN is a unique 11-digit number that identifies your business to the government and community, and according to the Australian Taxation Office, it makes it easier for businesses and all levels of government to interact.
+You need an Australian Business Number (ABN) before you can register a business name.
+An ABN is a unique 11-digit number that identifies your business to the community and makes it easier for businesses and all levels of government to interact.
+Learn more about registration obligations for businesses.
+You can also proceed with an ABN application in progress.

 If you don't have an ABN yet, you can apply for one as part of the business name registration process.
 You can learn more from guides on what an ABN is and how to apply for one.